 PROSATIO SILBAN STOOD UP, WIPED his hands on his breeches and cursed mildly in the name of a minor god.
-He thought, If only this wheel hadn’t broken, I’d now be in many-harbored Soharis cooking fresh-caught fish for wealthy or needful market-goers.
+If only this wheel hadn’t broken, he thought, I’d now be in many-harbored Soharis cooking fresh-caught fish for wealthy or needful market-goers.

 It wasn’t that he resented his galleywagon’s occasional problems — after all, any traveler sometimes had to bear with same — but recent events were enough to push the Cook For Any Price to his patience-limits.
 First had come the cancellation of his contract for the annual feast with the burghers of bucolic Oakstraw when they discovered that he was a self-defrocked Sacreant.
 “It’s nothing personal,” they told him.
 “But we can’t hire someone disenchanted with the Flickering Gods, can we?”